alvwjya/HackQuack_App_314/README.md

 # CSIT314-LAB-PROJECT

-#Coding will only stop in case of emergancy
+//Coding will only stop in case of emergancy
-#Crying is not an emergancy
+//Crying is not an emergancy